 Sign up to our Newsletter

 Click below to go to our newsletter sign up form.
-Once subscribed you will receive the latest Show news, exclusive offers and little extras from your favourite chefs.
+Once subscribed you’ll receive the latest Show news, exclusive offers and little extras from your favourite chefs and experts.

 Published 9th January 2020

 With 2020 and a new decade upon us, we’ve rounded up some of our favourite recipes from the Shows.
 Whether you’re cutting down on the booze this January or giving Veganuary a go, let us inspire you with our latest blog, full of healthy and delicious dishes to kick-start your year.
 If you imagined Veganuary as 31 days of eating nothing but hummus and carrots, think again.
 We’ve got an exciting range of plant-based recipes delicious enough to tempt even the most committed meat lover to the plant side…

 If you are still craving comfort food to keep you warm through the cold first few months of the year, but still want to stick to your New Year’s resolution to eat healthier, then Dr Rupy Aujla has the perfect dish for you.
 His Mexican black bean chilli bowl will be sure to brighten up your week as those dark evenings roll in.
 Remove the typical breads, wraps and cheeses that are low in nutrients and load up on the spice, fresh vegetables and healthy fats.

 Your favourite dishes can also be adapted for Veganuary by simply substituting a few ingredients, such as swapping out the chicken for mushroom in Prue Leith’s delicious Brazilian Moqueca or replacing the bacon with croutons in Eleonora Galasso’s Chickpea and cabbage soup.

 Feeling like you need a detox after over-indulging during the festivities?
 Ainsley Harriot’s Watercress, Cashew and Coconut salad is the perfect light lunch to whip up for those in a rush.